cxong/cdogs-sdl/src/cdogs/mathc/REFERENCE.md

 Used to compare two `float` variables with an error margin `epsilon`.
 The standard header `<float.h>` comes with the macro `FLT_EPSILON` that can be used as the error margin.
 Greater values are also acceptable in most cases, such as `FLT_EPSILON * 10.0f` and `FLT_EPSILON * 100.0f`.

-Returns `TRUE` if the values are accepted as equal and `FALSE` otherwise.
+Returns `true` if the values are accepted as equal and `false` otherwise.

 ```c
 float to_radians(float degrees);